c3lang/c3-web/docs/language-overview/examples.md

 Read more about contracts [here](../language-common/contracts.md).

-## Struct Methods
+## Type Methods

-It's possible to namespace functions with a union, struct or enum type to enable "dot syntax" calls:
+It's possible to namespace functions with a type to enable "dot syntax" calls:

 ```c3
 struct Foo